docker/docs/engine/security/certificates.md

 ## Creating the client certificates

-You will use OpenSSL's `genrsa` and `req` commands to first generate an RSA key and then use the key to create the certificate.
+Use OpenSSL's `genrsa` and `req` commands to first generate an RSA key and then use the key to create the certificate.

     $ openssl genrsa -out client.key 4096
     $ openssl req -new -x509 -text -key client.key -out client.cert

 > **Note**:
-> These TLS commands will only generate a working set of certificates on Linux.
+> These TLS commands only generate a working set of certificates on Linux.
 > The version of OpenSSL in macOS is incompatible with the type of
 > certificate Docker requires.